International Baccalaureate (IB) Credit

 Guidelines for awarding college credit for IB are based upon CCC faculty review of the IB course curriculum and an evaluation of learning outcomes.
 Faculty recommendations have established the course equivalencies for awarding college credit at CCC.

-The recognition of IB credit at City Colleges of Chicago may differ from other two year colleges and four year universities.
-Each college and university establishes their own IB credit policies and procedures.
+The recognition of IB credit at City Colleges of Chicago may differ from other two-year colleges and four-year universities.
+Each college and university establishes its own IB credit policies and procedures.

 The IB course equivalency grid below demonstrates the credits awarded based on the IB subject and corresponding score.
 Each of these courses fulfill degree requirements at CCC in the form of general education coursework or elective credit.